zama-ai/concrete-ml/docs/advanced-topics/quantization.md

 ### Quantizing model inputs and outputs

-The models implemented in Concrete-ML provide features to let the user quantize the input data and dequantize the output data.
+The models implemented in Concrete-ML provide features to let the user quantize the input data and de-quantize the output data.

 In a client/server setting, the client is responsible for quantizing inputs before sending them encrypted to the server, but also for  de-quantizing the encrypted integer results received from the server.
 See the [Production Deployment](../advanced-topics/client_server.md) section for more details.